Should There Be Iron In Your Well Water?

 Generally, iron in your drinking water is not considered hazardous to your health.
-After all, your body needs a certain level of iron to function properly.
+After all, your body needs a certain iron level to function correctly.
 (However, you can’t easily absorb iron from water.)

 How Much Damage Can Iron Do?

-While iron and iron bacteria issues may not be a big health problem, high-iron well water can cause a lot of damage and expense around your home.
-Iron can cause rust stains, clogs, and even ruin your food.
+While iron and iron bacteria issues may not be a significant health problem, high-iron well water can cause much damage and expense around your home.
+Iron can cause rust stains and clogs and even ruin your food.

 - Food: Too much iron can give your water an unpleasant metal taste.
-Vegetables, rice, and pastas cooked in high-iron water may turn dark and unappealing.
-Iron can react with tea and coffee too, creating an inky dark appearance and disagreeable taste.
+Vegetables, rice, and pasta cooked in high-iron water may turn dark and unappealing.
+Iron can also react with tea and coffee, creating an inky dark appearance and disagreeable taste.

 - Stains and deposits: Iron concentrations as low as 0.3 parts per million (ppm) can leave rusty iron stains on clothing, dinnerware, sinks, and tubs.
 In many cases, these stains are difficult, if not impossible, to remove.

-- Clogs: Iron deposits can clog sprinklers, pumps, dishwashers and other appliances.
-Iron bacteria can also lead to clogs because it creates a slimy biofilm that builds up in your pipes and water systems.
+- Clogs: Iron deposits can clog sprinklers, pumps, dishwashers, and other appliances.
+Iron bacteria can also lead to clogs, creating a slimy biofilm that builds up in your pipes and water systems.
 Either way, these clogs can lead to costly repairs.

 Testing For Iron

-- Insoluble ferric iron: This iron is often visible to the naked eye because it is traveling as a solid particle.
+- Insoluble ferric iron: This iron is often visible to the naked eye because it travels as a solid particle.
 It doesn’t dissolve in water.
-So if you see red or yellow water coming out of your taps, it’s likely ferric iron.
+So if you see red or yellow water from your taps, it’s likely ferric iron.

-- Soluble ferrous iron: This iron dissolves in water, so you won’t see it right away.
-But if you leave a glass of water sitting out, you may start to notice little red particles settling at the bottom of the class.
+- Soluble ferrous iron: This iron dissolves in water so that you won’t see it immediately.
+But if you leave a glass of water sitting out, you may notice little red particles settling at the bottom of the class.
 Also, any wet surfaces in your home will start to form rust stains as the water dries.
-This is from the iron coming in contact with the air and oxidizing to form the telltale brown colors.
+This is from the iron coming in contact with the air and oxidizing to create the telltale brown colors.

 - Organically bound iron: Sometimes iron bonds with tannins in the groundwater.
-Tannins are decomposed organic material that come from tree roots, leaves, and other vegetation.
-This can be a rather complicated situation and is best addressed on a case-by-case basis as far as the right combination of filters to tackle the issue.
+Tannins are decomposed organic materials from tree roots, leaves, and other vegetation.
+This situation can be complicated and is best addressed on a case-by-case basis regarding the right combination of filters to tackle the issue.

 How To Remove Iron From Well Water

 Treatment options will vary depending on the type of iron and bacteria present in your well.
-There are five main solutions that don’t involve finding a new water source!
+There are five leading solutions that don’t involve finding a new water source!

 - Water softener: Water softeners only remove small amounts of iron.
-In most cases this won’t be sufficient to handle high concentrations of iron in your well.
+This usually won’t handle high iron concentrations in your well.

 - Air-injection: Aeration or “air-injection” filters, like the Ion Pro® Air Iron, work by oxidizing dissolved iron into precipitates so they can be filtered and removed.